humble-scott-jones/eazeily/PROMPTS.md

 # Prompt Templates and Few-Shot Examples

-This file contains recommended prompts and a few-shot set of examples for using the OpenAI API to generate short social captions and review responses.
+This file contains recommended prompts and a few-shot set of examples for using the Gemini API to generate short social captions and review responses.

 ## Caption generation (single-brief -> N variants)